 The meadows and the area immediately around the pass are reportedly frequented by grizzly bears but we didn’t even see bear scat.

 Once you reach the austere looking pass you have a view down to the Brazeau River and excellent views of Parker Ridge and Mt.
 Saskatchewan as you look back the way you came.
 It’s easy to rock hop across the Brazeau River and continue exploring.

 The option going south from the Brazeau River

 While we didn’t turn right (southeast) after crossing the river you can do this and continue to Upper Brazeau Canyon, Cataract Lake and then onto to Cataract Pass.
 But you need up to 10 hours to do the return hike to the pass.
 You can also camp overnight without permits once you leave Banff National Park, and it’s reportedly amazing scenery and camping.

 After a straight forward rock hop across the Brazeau River, you can turn left (north) and climb up through rock slide debris to reach a viewpoint of a waterfall, 0.8 km from the river.

-To continue towards Jonas Pass it’s a steep and hot descent in the afternoon sun to reach the Brazeau Valley.
-When we did it over a Labour Day weekend, the fall colours were showing up in ground hugging plants.
+Continue on what is now part of the multi-day Brazeau Loop backpacking trip as it heads in the direction of Jonas Pass.
+Count on a steep and hot descent in the afternoon sun to reach the Brazeau Valley.
+When we did it over a Labour Day weekend, the fall colours were showing up in ground-hugging plants.

 Camping in Jasper National Park on the Brazeau Loop